Yaya-Cout/Nwagyu/src/guide/help/faq.md

 ## How to save my progress in an app?

-For now, you can't.
+For now, only KhiCAS can.
 However, it might be possible in a near future using a workaround for missing features on locked calculators.
 On [Omega](https://getomega.dev/) and [Upsilon](https://getupsilon.web.app/), it's since the start, as they have a built-in API to access the filesystem.